 A cable car ride is one of San Francisco's top-rated sights.

 Buy tickets for the San Francisco cable car at the turnarounds which are at the end of each line — or from the conductor as you board.
-Your ticket is good for only one ride, and I know this is aggravating: if you get off and want to ride again, you'll have to pay again.
+Your ticket is good for only one ride.
+If you get off and want to ride again, you'll have to pay again.

 Check the current fares, which are reduced to for seniors more than 65 years old and disabled persons during non-busy hours only.
 Children under five years old ride for free.